vaskort/vaskort.github.io/index.md

 ### More Information

-Lately I have been working mostly with React and automated testing, both unit and end-to-end but I still enjoy doing heavy JS/HTML/CSS work.
+I enjoy building beautiful UIs with React and sometimes working on the server with Node.

-I have 5+ years of commercial experience working with the latest front-end technologies, delivering fully responsive, cross platform and multi-browser compatible solutions.
+I have 6+ years of commercial experience working with the latest front-end technologies, delivering fully responsive, cross platform and multi-browser compatible solutions.

-I'm currently working for [ASOS](https://www.asos.com/) as part of the Content Platform Team and in my free time I enjoy playing the guitar and trying to stay fit.
+I'm currently working for [ASOS](https://www.asos.com/) as part of the Web Team and in my free time I enjoy playing the guitar and trying to stay fit.

-For more info check the links below or get in touch!
+For more info about me check the links below or get in touch!

 ### Contact me